-The industry is primarily focused on manufacturing of generic medicines and export of bulk drugs.
+While there has been a push for more research and development (R&D) in India, the industry is primarily focused on manufacturing of generic medicines and export of bulk drugs.
 The focus on development of new drugs began with the introduction of amendments to India's patent regime in 2005 which permitted patenting of pharmaceutical products.
 Thus, while many domestic companies are investing substantial amounts in drug research and development, India is still not an innovator's market.

 The Indian Pharmaceutical industry is witnessing healthy foreign direct investment, amalgamations and collaborations (such as licensing, co-development, joint distribution and joint ventures).
 Domestic manufacturers are looking to tap into international generic market which provide high margins.
 The number of Abbreviated New Drug Applications (ANDA) to the US FDA is also increasing every year.
-The Industry is witnessing a paradigm shift as the focus is shifting from the manufacturing of generic drugs to drug discovery and development (Glenmark, Sun Pharma, Cadilla Healthcare and Piramal Life Sciences, had applied for conducting clinical trials on for numerous new drugs).
-Recently, with the launch of the New Drugs and Clinical Trial Rules, 2019, the clinical trial sector is also growing steadily with many choosing India as one of the trial sites when conducting global clinical trials.
+The Industry is witnessing a paradigm shift as the focus is shifting from the manufacturing of generic drugs to drug discovery and development (Glenmark, Sun Pharma, Cadilla Healthcare and Piramal Life Sciences, had applied for conducting clinical trials for numerous new drugs).
+With the passage of the New Drugs and Clinical Trial Rules, 2019 ("CT Rules") the clinical trial sector is also growing steadily with many choosing India as one of the trial sites when conducting global clinical trials.
+Reportedly, India's clinical trials market is expected to each \$3.15 billion by 2025.4